siddharthasharma04/trip-planner/README.md

 ## Note:-

-This will create a peer-to-peer connection between nodes and the can track eachother on the map.
+This will create a peer-to-peer connection between nodes and they can track eachother on the map.